SPECFEM/specfem3d/utils/dynamic_rupture/subductionzone_mesh/readme.txt

-To generate the subduction zone mesh for SPECFEM3D:
+To generate a subduction zone mesh with Trelis for dynamic rupture simulations in SPECFEM3D:

 0. Include the path to cubit.py in your $PYTHONPATH environment variable.
-   Modify the user parameters in file process_slab_rotate.py following the guidelines therein
+   Create in this directory a file "etopo2.xyz" containing the topography of your region of intrest (3 columns: longitude, latitude, elevation in meters) Create in this directory a file containing the fault geometry (3 columns: longitude, latitude, elevation in km) Modify the user parameters in file process_slab_rotate.py following the guidelines therein

 1. In the linux shell, run: